verus-lang/verus-analyzer/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report for rust-analyzer.
+about: Create a bug report for verus-analyzer.
 title: ''
 labels: 'C-bug'
 assignees: ''